Bredesen Protocol Labs for Preventing and Reversing Memory Loss & Cognitive Decline

 To further evaluate your genetic risk factors, I strongly recommend going online and ordering a saliva gene profile from www.23andme.com.
 As this is a saliva test it can be ordered directly by any individual and without a doctors official request or signature.

 Read the Legal Medical Disclaimer and then click the “Order Report” tab to purchase the report.
 Print out the full PDF file for your records and save the PDF file on your computer.
 In preparing for your appointment to review your personalized genetic information you may want to email us the PDF report or bring in the hard copy.
-This is a 42 page report that shows the number of single and double copy gene mutations in each area of biochemical body function.
+It is much easier to review the report on the computer screen using the emailed PDF document.
+This is a 40+ page report that shows the number of single and double copy gene mutations in each area of biochemical body function.

 For an introduction to this topic you may watch my YouTube video presentation on Gene Management and Nutrigenomics by clicking on this link or copying and pasting the url link into your browser: https://www.youtube.com/watch?v=GE8ll0K1g9g